dsanson/davidsanson.com/251/syllabus.markdown

 ...

 My office is Stevenson 341.
 My email is <desanso@ilstu.edu>.
-My office hours for this term are TBA, and by appointment.
+My office hours for this term are MW 3:15-4:15, and by appointment.

 What Am I?
 ==================